How to replace a capacitor on a computer motherboard

 If you run into any issues melting the existing solder on the motherboard, try adding a little bit of new solder, then heating them together.

 After removing the bad capacitor, you must clean the holes before you can put a new one in place.
 To clean the holes, heat the leftover solder in the holes and, using a "solder sucker," remove any excess.
 When the holes are clean, you can proceed with installing a new capacitor.
 There is a positive and a negative leg on each capacitor, so you need to make sure you insert the legs through their corresponding holes in the motherboard.
 The motherboard should have markings to indicate which hole is positive and negative.

-Tip: The positive leg, or terminal, is typically a little longer than the negative leg.
+The positive leg, or terminal, is slightly longer than the negative leg.

 After you have inserted the capacitor legs into the correct holes, clip off the excess wiring from each leg.
 Clip them to the length of about two millimeters from the underside of the motherboard.
 Now you can apply fresh solder at each junction point.
 You should only need a drop of solder to secure the leg at each junction point.
 With the bad capacitor being replaced, you can test out the motherboard to see if it works properly again.

 Make sure the new solder DOES NOT TOUCH any of the existing solders at another junction point as this could cause circuits to cross and short out the motherboard.